SoftUni-Internal/interactive-content/EN/00-Defining-Classes/04-Methods.md

 [task-description]
 ## Description

-Define Car Class.
+Your task is to define a `Car` class.

-The class should have the following private fields:
+The class must have the following private fields:
-- brand: String
+- `brand: String`
-- model: String
+- `model: String`
-- horsePower: String
+- `horsePower: String`

-The class should have the following public methods:
+It should also include the following public methods:

 - `getBrand(): String`
 - `setBrand(String brand): void`